netxms/netxms-doc/admin/service-monitoring.rst

 common services.
 It is highly recommended to use netsvc subagent especially for HTTP and HTTPS monitoring.

-When loaded, PORTCHECK subagent adds the following Metrics to node Metric list:
+When loaded, PORTCHECK subagent adds the following metrics to node Metric list:

 .. list-table::
    :widths: 100 50